ila36IX/Notes/Linux/ufw.md

 echo "y" | sudo ufw enable
 ```

-If you ever deny port ``22/TCP`` and log out of your server, you will not be able to reconnect to your server via SSH, always check if the connection via `ssh` is not refused before closing the main TCP session where you made something wrong.
+If you ever deny port ``22/TCP`` and log out from your server, you will not be able to reconnect to to it via SSH, always check if the connection via `ssh` is not refused before closing the main TCP session where you made something wrong.

 UFW rule that allows connections from your replica server through the source’s firewall.